AncientEntity/PyEntity/README.md

 # PyEntity
 Python based game engine using pygame for visuals.
-Essentially PythonGEUtils 2

-I am currently busy with another project on: https://epocria.net However documentation is coming, hopefully...
+Essentially a rewrite of a previous project PythonGEUtils.